nathanasiou/BoardGameGeek-Analysis/README.md

 ## Project Objectives
 #### predicting-avgratings.Rmd
-Leverage the Boardgames Geek data set to identify relevant factors that impact the AvgRatings response.
+Leverage the BoardGameGeek dataset to identify relevant factors that impact the AvgRatings response.
 <ul>
 <li>Which variables have a significant positive relationship with average ratings?</li></ul>